Am I able to apply before I open my center?

 Immediately following the completion of a survey, your organization should do the following:

-What happens if we cancel any part of the survey process?
+What happens if we cancel?

 What are the levels of accreditation awarded?